CSE676-Summer-Final-Project/CSE_676_Final_raghulch_dongyoon/README.md

 GRU (Gated Recurrent Unit): A recurrent block that is less complex and more efficient than LSTM

-CNN-LSTM: Employ convolution layers to capture local patterns and then LSTM to learn sequence information.
+CNN-RNN: Employ convolution layers to capture local patterns and then LSTM to learn sequence information.

 Transformer: A self-attention model that is capable of understanding some dependencies without relying on recurrence.